ibexa/documentation-user/docs/ai_actions/work_with_ai_actions.md

 ### Create AI actions that control taxonomy suggestions

-If the Taxonomy suggestions [LTS Update]([[= developer_doc =]]/ibexa_products/editions#lts-updates) is installed in your system, before editors can use it to pick from product categories or tags suggested by an AI service, you must configure an AI action for the product types or content types of your choice.
+If the [Taxonomy suggestions]([[= developer_doc =]]/content_management/taxonomy/taxonomy#taxonomy-suggestions) feature is enabled in your system, before editors can use it to pick from product categories or tags suggested by an AI service, you must configure an AI action for the product types or content types of your choice.

 1. Navigate to the Admin Panel and select **AI actions**.